brianhouse/art_and_code/units/6_emergence/description.md

 One thing that you'll notice with this code is that it's a little bit of a pain to keep track of x and y variables separately.
 After awhile it gets confusing, and if we start adding other aspects that depend on x and y coordinates, the variables add up.

-However, because making things move is such a common thing to do in processing, there is a special kind of **object** designed to help us out.
-What's an object in code?
-We'll get to that in a minute.
-For now, know that any pair of x and y variables in Processing can be replaced by a `PVector`.
+However, because making things move is such a common thing to do in Processing, there is something special to help us out.
+Any pair of x and y variables in Processing can be replaced by a `PVector`, which is an object that includes both x and y components.
 Not only will it make our code cleaner, it will enable us to do some more interesting things.

 Here's the previous example rewritten with `PVector`—the result is the same.